Genie (Girls' Generation song): Reception

 "Genie" received generally positive reviews from music critics.
 Chucky Eddy from Spin highlighted "Genie" as one of the best tracks from their self-titled album.
 A staff reviewer from CD Journal reviewed the group's debut greatest hits album The Best.
 The reviewer commended the track by labelling it an "impressive 'lets dance'" track with "high quality" vocal performances by each member.
 Another reviewer from the same publication reviewed the single's release, and labelled it "sophisticated".
 Chris True from AllMusic reviewed the groups biography, and selected "Genie" as one of the best tracks throughout their career.
-Billboard chose the song as the best song in their career.
-Commercially, the song reached #5 on Oricon Charts on the releasing day.
-The song reached #2 on September 11, 2010.
-The single sold 115,575 physical units in Japan in 2010.
-It was selected by iTunes Japan as the #1 Breakthrough Album of 2010 on 2010: Music, 2010 BEST chart.
+Billboard ranked the song as the best single in their career.

+Commercially, the song peaked at number four on the weekly Oricon Singles Chart in Japan.
+The single sold 115,575 physical copies by the end of 2010 and was ranked the 58th best-selling single of the year.
+It was selected by iTunes Japan as the "breakthrough pop album of the year".

 Music video

 Rino Nakasone Razalan choreographed the dance in all the videos.
+Like the album, the girls were given a "military" concept for their performance of "Genie", dressing mostly in tight military jackets, miniskirts, and/or hot pants.
+The colours were mostly white navy shirts, khaki brown, and red, although various uniforms were shown.
+The group wished to show a mature image, in comparison to the innocence portrayed during "Gee".
+Much of the choreography was focused on synchronization and seductive images; parts of it became popular in Korea, including the "Jegi-kicking dance" (제기차기 춤) and the "Leg-beauty dance" (각선미 춤).

 Original video

-The teaser video was released at 9:20 p.m.
-(KST) on June 19, 2009.
+The teaser video was released on June 19, 2009.
 Later, the original video was released on June 26, 2009.

-In the music video, Yoona appears first sitting in a large lamp, the other members sitting around her.
+In this version, Yoona appears first sitting in a large lamp, the other members sitting around her.
 The music video cuts back and forth between the group performing the choreography and scenes from three separate rooms occupied by three different members each.
 Yoona, Yuri and Jessica are in a large pink bedroom, Tiffany, Taeyeon and Sunny are in a disco bar, while Sooyoung and Hyoyeon are in a room with a large cake from which Seohyun then pops out.

-The girls wear white uniforms and perform on a long runway-like stage with a large heart in the background, while on the other they are in khaki uniforms with the words "GIRLS' GENIE" in the background.
+Two runway-like stages were used, one with a large heart in the background and the other featuring the words "GIRLS' GENIE" in the background; the girls wear white uniforms consisting of marine hats, coats, short-shorts, and heels on the former, while they don khaki uniforms in the latter.
 The music video frequently shows the girls interacting with the camera and with arms that sometimes extend from either side of the screen to give the impression that the girls are interacting with the viewer personally whereas stage sequences have heavy, flashy lights and moving spotlights to give strong and bright effects.
 The music video was uploaded on SMTOWN's YouTube channel on February 26, 2010.